How to Comfortably Play Golf in the Rain

 Putting, Bunkers, and Good Contact!

 Another part of your golf game that will change in the rain is putting.
 Putting in the rain will require a little bit of patience.
 Reason being, because of the rain, the dimples of your ball will fill with water and you will not be able to make clean contact with the ball.
 Additionally, your ball will slip instead than roll, as usual.
 To help you to have a smoother roll in the rain, it’s important to keep your golf ball as dry as you can.
 Try to use your ball marker to line up your putt instead of using the ball.
 When you have finished lining up the putt, use a dry towel to dry your ball and only when the ball is ready, place it down at the same spot as the ball marker was placed and putt the ball into the hole.
+Be sure you check out a couple of instructional videos for putting in the rain and practice the strategies on your indoor putting matt.

 It’s also imperative to be approach hitting the golf balls from bunkers with caution.
 The logic being, when the sand is dry the ball will actually fly slower.
 In a rainy environment, the golf ball will actually fly a lot faster!
 So, if you find yourself in a bunker in the middle of the rain, watch your swing!
 If you hit the ball too hard, the weather conditions will forcibly cause the ball to fly over the green and into the bushes, trees, or even water!
 My tip is to use the energy you’ve saved when your ball was in the bunker and use it for when your ball is in the rough.
 Wet grass will prevent you from getting a good contact between the clubface and the ball, making this process slow.
 Due to this, make sure to properly hit the ball with a bit more strength than usual to ensure good contact with the ball.
 This is also so it does not cost you an extra stroke!